lukas-krecan/JsonUnit/README.md

 ## <a name="fluent"></a>Fluent assertions
 Fluent assertions were inspired by FEST and AssertJ.
 This API was created before AssertJ become so popular so it does not depend on it.
-I would recommend to use AssertJ integration described above once it leaves beta.
+I would recommend to use AssertJ integration described above.

 ```java
 import static net.javacrumbs.jsonunit.fluent.JsonFluentAssert.assertThatJson;